Lidia Yuknavitch: Early life

 Yuknavitch was born Lidia Yukman in San Francisco, California.
 She grew up in a home where her father verbally, physically, and sexually abused her and her sister, and her alcoholic mother did not intervene.
-As a teen, she was noticed by a "caring and methodical coach," who helped her move towards her dream of becoming a competitive swimmer.
+As a teen, she was noticed by a "caring and methodical coach," who helped her move toward her dream of becoming a competitive swimmer.
 The family moved to Florida for additional training, and Yuknavitch began abusing alcohol.

 Yuknavitch relocated to Texas after high school, where she attended Austin Community College on a swimming scholarship.
 While attending college, she worked as a receptionist at the University of Texas at Austin.
 Yuknavitch had hopes of qualifying for the United States Olympic swimming team, but the boycott of the 1980 Olympic Games in Moscow and her own drug and alcohol abuse ended her competitive swimming career.

-Yuknavitch moved to Eugene, Oregon, after she lost her scholarship, where she enrolled in the University of Oregon.
+After losing her scholarship, Yuknavitch moved to Eugene, Oregon, and enrolled in the University of Oregon.
 There, she was one of the editors of Two Girls Review, which later became 2 Gyrlz Performative Arts.
 She received her PhD in English literature from the University of Oregon.